My Greatest Guitar Accomplishment

 A few days later that same friend who brought down the guitar joined the local volunteer fire department and was assigned to my company.
 Over the next few weeks I was impressed by how self-contained and dignified she was, but frankly, I could tell she wasn't the least bit interested in me and was socially upwardly-mobile at the college we both attended.
 As a musician, I was NOT, but her apparent disinterest played into the story.

 Soon after, when I was taking out another young lady, even the third young lady mentioned in this tale, things suddenly started to go south.
 One night I invited her out and she said, "I'm sorry but I have to wash my hair."
 Now, she did have gorgeous long brunette hair down to the bottom of the patch pockets on her Levis, so I believed her.
 The next night, however, I did ask her out again.
 "I'm sorry.
 I have to study."
 Well, it was a college, wasn't it?
 I went out to an overlook in front of the dorm to think, and what to my wondering eyes should appear but the lovely lady I was taking out, arm-in-arm with my band's manager.
 Well that was a blow, but I tend to be relentless.
 The next night I asked her out again.
 "I'm sorry.
 I have to polish my andirons," Or something similar.
-Well, I figured this one out.
+Well, even I could figure this one out.
 "Ma'am, we are both grown-ups," sez I. "If you don't want to go out with me, just say so."
 "I don't want to go out with you."
 "Thank you very much.
 Have a nice life."
 We hung up.

 Now, here I was, standing in the lobby of the castle with the telephone in my hand.
 "Bob,” sez I, “you have clearly taken this dating thing far too seriously.
 You need to get back up on the horse, my man, and quickly.
 Find someone with whom you have no future whatsoever and ask her out, just for fun."
-I looked around and there, on a couch studying alone, was the bright young lady who had brought down the black guitar to be tuned and had later had joined the fire department.
+I looked around and there on a couch studying alone, was the bright young lady who had brought down the black guitar to be tuned and had later joined the fire department.
 I summoned my courage, walked over, and said, "Hi!
 Would you like to go down the mountain to this little cafe' I know and have dessert and study?"
 I am not kidding when I say that she looked up at me with undisguised doubt.
 But then her hunger got the best of her.
 You see, even though it was a private college, this school spent its money on professors rather than amenities, and the food was truly horrible.
 The plucky young lady replied, still doubtfully, "Let me get my coat."

 Before long we were eating all our meals together and spending evenings together studying and I had become quite attached.
 There was a strong risk here, but somehow I combined relentlessness and patience in a way that didn't run her off.
 I figured that in order to be the only young man with a chance to dance with her, I would need to punch her dance ticket on every line if at all possible.
 Besides, I had a car and the money to pay for dessert and the occasional meal down the mountain... and she didn't.